alexandriako/project-0/readme.md

 - Git & github
 - Heroku

 A shoutout to Giphy for supplying this game with some fun backgrounds and muy bueno gifs.
 They are a great source for comedic material.
-I tried to stop and restart the timer after each win or correct question, but then the timer displayed "NaN".
-Additionally, the kind folks at Youtube offer many soundtracks and special effects available for free download.
+Additionally, the kind folks at Youtube offer many soundtracks and special effects available for free.

 ### Challenges faced

 This game was fairly straightforward to build and conceptually made sense to me (which is why I built it).
-I had trouble with the timer as it is functioning well, but there is a bug for the win and display image screens.
-The timer is hidden, but continues to play which causes the hidden divs to appear.
-Additionally, name spacing proved difficult as I tried to use it, my game broke.
+I had trouble with the timer.
+Additionally, name spacing proved difficult as I tried to implement it, my game broke.

 ### Rounding it off

 For improvements I'd like to:

-- Fix my timer bug
 - Improve the overall styling
 - Complete name spacing
-- Add hint or cheat option that supplies answer once in a round
+- Add hint or cheat option that supplies an answer once in a round
 - Add different levels for question difficulty

 Interested in following my future projects?
 Link with me on [Github](https://github.com/alexandriako).